pvidalc/vanilla-js-todo/README.md

 # Vanilla-js TODO APP

-TODO app made with vanillajs
+TODO app made with vanillajs.

-## ES6 modules
-Use of module attribute to make possible import/export variables, objects and functions from different files.

-## Local Storage
-Use of localStorage to store tasklist and status from previous sessions
+The App uses the localStorage functionality to store tasks and retrieve them from the last session in the same browser.

-## Session Storage
-(not implemented yet)
+This is a simple exercise to try some javascript functionalities.

+- localStorage
+- javascript modules
+- A bit of HTML/CSS